What Men Need to Know

 It's not just up to mums...

 Dads are important too and can make healthy choices to reduce their alcohol, tobacco and other drug use to support their partners and families.

 Dads can offer support by:

-- If your partner is breastfeeding, not drinking alcohol, using drugs or smoking tobacco is the safest choice for growing a strong baby and providing a safe and supportive environment.
+- If your partner is pregnant or breastfeeding, not drinking alcohol, using drugs or smoking tobacco is the safest choice for growing a strong baby and providing a safe and supportive environment.